The Wild Party (LaChiusa musical): Production

-The Wild Party opened at the Virginia Theatre (now known as the August Wilson Theatre) on April 13, 2000 after 36 previews, and closed on June 11, 2000 after 68 performances.
+The Wild Party opened at the Virginia Theatre (now known as the August Wilson Theatre) on April 13, 2000, after 36 previews, and closed on June 11, 2000, after 68 performances.
 It was directed by Wolfe and choreographed by Joey McKneely.
 The cast included Toni Collette (making her Broadway debut) as Queenie, Mandy Patinkin as Burrs, and Yancey Arias as Black.

 Although her role was reduced over the course of workshop productions, Eartha Kitt, returning to Broadway after an absence of more than twenty years, created the role of Dolores.
 The four were backed by a large ensemble cast, each of whom has a featured song or key moments to take center stage.

 In 2001, LaChiusa said that the role of Queenie was written for African-American actress and singer Vanessa Williams, who was replaced with Collette when the former became pregnant.

 LaChiusa said: "I don't think of it as something that was lost in the piece, but it would have been fascinating to see how an audience responded to a black Queenie.
 The show is all about the masks that we wear culturally and the removal of those masks over the course of the party.
 So it's all there...".

 A cast album was released on the Decca Records label.

 A revival was staged in London in 2017 at The Other Palace Theatre, directed by Drew McOnie.
+The production starred Frances Ruffelle and John Owen-Jones.

+A revival opened in March 2026 at New York City Center, starring Jasmine Amy Rogers, Adrienne Warren, Jordan Donica, Claybourne Elder, Andrew Kober, Tonya Pinkins, Lesli Margherita, and Jelani Alladin.